 If you plan to move or refinance sooner than the breakeven date, consider putting the money towards a larger down payment.

-These calculations are tools for learning more about the mortgage process and are for estimation purposes only.
+These calculations are tools for learning more about the mortgage process and are for educational/estimation purposes only.
 Payment shown does not include taxes, insurance, or mortgage insurance (if applicable).
 This does not constitute an offer or approval of credit.
 Contact a PrimeLending home loan officer for actual estimates.